Best Foam Rollers Reviewed & Rated

-Most rollers on our list fall into one of two categories: low-density or high-density.
-Product Stop offers a medium-density foam roller that won't have quite such an aggressive effect as high-density foam but will provide more pressure than a low-density foam.
+Most of our list fall into one of two categories: low-density or high-density.
+Product Stop offers a medium-density option that won't have quite such an aggressive effect as high-density but will provide more pressure than a low-density product.

 Two Products Included

 Product Stop's comes with a rolling stick.
 This hard plastic stick is another device used by those who practice SMR and can be a very handy additional piece of equipment to have on hand.